King Rat (film): Production

 Faced with the task of condensing its 400 pages into screenplay form, I stripped away those portions of the novel I did not wholeheartedly admire (mostly the introduction of native girls which, though possibly authentic, belonged to the realm of Dorothy Lamour) and posed one single question: how did men survive under such conditions?
 It is my most complex screenplay, with little action and mostly concerned with the interplay of character.

+Carl Foreman was originally attached to produce, with a cast including Peter O'Toole, Trevor Howard, John Mills and Albert Finney.
+However, he left the project in late 1963, claiming he had "[felt] now I have nothing more to say about war," after making four consecutive films on the subject.

-The film was shot in Los Angeles as new head of production Mike Frankovich wanted to show he was opposed to "runaway productions".
+Forbes wanted to shoot exteriors in Singapore, and interiors at a studio in Britain.
+Columbia's new head of production Mike Frankovich wanted to show he was opposed to "runaway productions", and insisted on shooting the entire film in Southern California.
 A ranch was discovered at Thousand Oaks that was turned into the camp.

 Forbes said he and Woolf had a battle with Columbia "who were adamant that we should employ a variety of middle-aged Americans" in the film.
 He and Woolf arranged it that "in return for employing every resident British actor in Hollywood on the SAG list, we were allowed to import a quota from England."
 Forbes said the British actors "were selected for their slimness as well as their acting talents and asked to stay on a strict diet until their roles were completed."

 Forbes said Columbia's suggestions for the title role included Frank Sinatra, Robert Mitchum, James Garner, and Burt Lancaster, but he felt these would "have made nonsense for Clavell's novel" and he insisted on George Segal.
 (Michael Callan had also been linked with the part.)
 The director also insisted on black and white photography.
+Dirk Bogarde declined the role of Smedley-Taylor.
 Forbes later called making the film:

 A watershed in my professional life, a unique experience I am unlikely to repeat.
 I was being paid to create something I passionately believed in with the absolute minimum of interference and the maximum loyalty and co-operation of studio, cast and crew alike.
 I learnt a great deal from that American crew and however fortunate I am in the future, the situation will never be quite as perfect again.
 It was a hard, physical film to make, not without its moments of despair and indeed desperation, but at the end of the sixty-two shooting days I was so affected I could scarcely talk for fear of breaking down.

 The movie previewed poorly and led to Forbes deleting some scenes, and toning down anti-religious passages.

-Awards

-Burnett Guffey was nominated for Academy Awards for Cinematography, and Robert Emmet Smith and Frank Tuttle for Art Direction.